-LG Display unveils new OLED panel with META tech for future TVs
+LG Display unveils 3rd gen OLED panel with META tech for future TVs, capable of over 2K-nit brightness

-(Pocket-lint) - As CES 2023 kicks off fully, LG Display has announced its new, third-generation OLED panel technology that will appear in future TVs.
+As CES 2023 kicks off fully, LG Display has announced its new, third-generation OLED panel technology that will appear in future TVs.

 Using what it calls META technology, the new panel is capable of even greater brightness than the currently adopted EX panel unveiled last year - up to 60 per cent brighter, in fact.
 This, LG claims, means it can achieve peak brightness of 2,100-nit.
 It says this is brighter than "any other TV on the market today".